ivylabs/IvyDC/README.md

 #What is the road map for the next version?
 *

-We dare you to improve this plugin with ideias, starts, pull request, ...
+We dare you to improve this plugin with ideias, stars, pull request, ...